 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-Lizzy offer an free 20-minute phone or zoom consultation appointment to see if they are the right therapist to support you.
-To request a consultation, please use the form on the contact page.
-Lizzy aims to respond within two working days where possible.
+Lizzy offers a free 20-minute phone or zoom consultation appointment to see if they are the right therapist to support you.

-If you would like to start working with Lizzy, your first few appointments
+If you would like to start working together, your first few appointments

 Lizzy Pittock is an inclusive practitioner and welcomes people of all ages from all communities, ethnicities, LGBTQIA+, and people with disabilities.